d-bolshakov/course-managment-api/README.md

 ### PUT /teachers/:id

 Updating a teacher profile.
-Available only for the user which the teacher profile is related to.
+Available only for the user with corresponding teacher profile.

 The body of the request: